 There is also a dizzying array of optional equipment and software upgrades.
 In fact, BMW says that there are 60 percent more options for the F 750 GS than there were for the F 700 GS and according to the chart below.
 I believe them.

 There are two main option packages available: the Select Package, which is priced at $2,400, and the Premium Package package, which is priced at $3,450.
 In the above chart, the dark blue boxes indicate the options included in the Select Package.
-The lighter blue boxes represent the all the options of the Select package as well the options in the Premium package.
+The lighter blue boxes represent all the options of the Select package as well the options in the Premium package.
 Finally, the clear boxes represent individual option items that are not part of any package.
-Depending upon what you want for your machine, pricing can become a bit complicated.
+Depending on what you want for your machine, pricing can become a bit complicated.
 We’ll talk more about pricing later.